Prudick/risk-data-science-nam-pm-model-monitoring/README.md

 ## Monitoring Approach
 The monitoring framework is designed to:
-- **Track real-time performance**: Ensures that the model outputs align with expected performance benchmarks.
+- **Track model performance**: Ensures that the model outputs align with expected performance benchmarks.
 - **Identify and address data drift**: Detects shifts in input data distribution, which may impact the model’s predictions.
 - **Manage deviations and anomalies**: Provides alerts for significant deviations from expected behavior, allowing for quick interventions.